tiagofs/uphold-ticker-bot/README.md

 The .devcontainer/docker_postgres_init.sql file will be used in the container build process and create the required database tables.

+If necessary update the .env file with your own configurations.
+(If you want to fork this project make sure to track .env in .gitignore and add an .env.example with dummy config values in your repository instead.)

 Once inside the container run:
 ```bash
 $ npm install